Prevention is the Key!

 Clothing pre-treated with unscented permethrin can be stored for up to two weeks and is still considered to be effectively treated.
 Backpacks, boots, hats and other gear can also be pretreated to better control your exposure to ticks.
 Be sure to read all the instructions on the label before using any commercial products.
 See more information on Permanone and Permethrin clothing treatment products by clicking here.

 Please Note- * We do not have ties to Avon, Repel Permanone or Sawyer Insect Repellent or other products and do not receive any financial or other incentives for promoting them.
-We simply recommend the products because we have found they are very helpful and usually fairly cost-effective.
+We simply recommend these products because we have found they are very helpful and usually fairly cost-effective.

 Prevention is the Key for Tick Borne Disease